 I can’t find anything on this guy and that has happened once before with David Astle’s the Babylonian Woe, which I also highly recommend.
 These guys are ghosts, or so it appears.
 But their works are Stellar!

-It’s clear the academies are promoting false historic narratives to protect vested interest hidden or otherwise.
+It’s clear the academies are promoting false historical narratives to protect vested interests hidden or otherwise.

 It’s clear Christianity was created as a proxy for these hybrid pharaonic bloodlines and that the *sacking of knowledge in and of Egypt was intentional; meant to obscure the truth about Egypt, which has been thoroughly black-washed by the powers that be.
-The continued obfuscation happened with Constantine’s church and changed a Republic into feudal-serfdom and ushered in an intentional dark-age of disinformation.
+The continued obfuscation with Constantine’s church changed the Republic into feudal serfdom and ushered in an intentional dark age of disinformation.
 Sound familiar?
-Think of the internet as Alexandria and observe the same ‘burning’ of knowledge that is under way but in a techno dystopian disaster.
-Moreover, it’s easy to see how Islam was used in the same manner and how it was used to control the narrative of northern Africa and the Middle East—planned for long term control of the narrative.
+Think of the internet as Alexandria and observe the same ‘burning’ of knowledge that is underway but in a techno-dystopian disaster.
+Moreover, it’s easy to see how Islam was used in the same manner and how it was used to control the narrative of northern Africa and the Middle East—planned for long-term control of the narrative.
 No coincidence that both religions protect the character of the Old Testament god.